Hong Kong Office

 In Hong Kong we practise through a partnership known as Slaughter and May, whose principal place of business is at 47th Floor, Jardine House, One Connaught Place, Central, Hong Kong.
 The partnership is regulated by The Law Society of Hong Kong.

 All partners based in Hong Kong are partners of the above partnership and are solicitors of Hong Kong, and as such are regulated by The Law Society of Hong Kong.
-With the exceptions of John Moore and Jing Chen they are also solicitors of England and Wales, and so are also regulated by the Solicitors Regulation Authority.
-In addition, Jing Chen is regulated by the Solicitors Regulation Authority as a Registered Foreign Lawyer (“RFL”) and John Moore is an attorney qualified in the State of New York and regulated by the New York State Bar Association.
+With the exception of John Moore who is also a solicitor of England and Wales, and so also regulated by the Solicitors Regulation Authority.
+In addition, John Moore is an attorney qualified in the State of New York and regulated by the New York State Bar Association.

 A copy of the Hong Kong Solicitors' Guide to Professional Conduct is available on The Law Society of Hong Kong's website, www.hklawsoc.org.hk.